ghhutch/open-webui-firefly-filter/README.md

 # Open WebUI Adobe Firefly Filter
-The Open WebUI Adobe Firefly Filter providse open web-ui admins to setup a filter that calls the Adobe [Firefly Services Generate Image V3 Asynchronous API endpoint](https://developer.adobe.com/firefly-services/docs/firefly-api/guides/api/image_generation/V3_Async/).
+The Open WebUI Adobe Firefly Filter provides open web-ui admins to setup a filter that calls the Adobe [Firefly Services Generate Image V3 Asynchronous API endpoint](https://developer.adobe.com/firefly-services/docs/firefly-api/guides/api/image_generation/V3_Async/).

 DISCLAIMER: At the time of writing this the code, it is still a prototype and has not been throuroughly tested.
 This was built for exploratory purposes as a means to test Open WebUI's functionality and various ways to generate images.